-After you file your Form I-751, you will be issued a receipt notice on USCIS Form I-797, which will serve as your green card during the time that USCIS is reviewing your case in order to make a decision.
+After you submit your Form I-751 to USCIS, the agency will issue you a receipt notice on USCIS Form I-797, which will serve as your green card during the time that USCIS is reviewing your case in order to make a decision.
 You may continue to live and work in the United States and travel abroad for the period specified on this notice.

 Make sure to respond to all requests for evidence and appointment notices from USCIS.
 Most petitions to lift conditions that are filed with a waiver of the joint filing requirement will be referred to a local USCIS office for an interview.
 In preparation, gather copies of all evidence that you submitted.
 Be ready to answer questions about why you qualify for a hardship waiver.